Maxwell perturbations in a cavity with Robin boundary conditions: two branches of modes with spectrum bifurcation on Schwarzschild black holes: Introduction

-We shall initialize a systematic study on the quasinormal spectrum of spin fields around BHs in a mirror-like cavity, under the vanishing energy flux principle.
-As the first paper in this direction, here we focus on the Maxwell fields interacting with the Schwarzschild-mirror system, which has not been studied even with the scalar-like boundary conditions.
+Considering the relevance of the BH-mirror system, we shall initialize a systematic study on the quasinormal spectrum of spin fields around BHs in a mirror-like cavity, under \textit{the vanishing energy flux principle}.
+As the first paper in this direction, here we focus on the Maxwell fields interacting with the Schwarzschild-mirror system.
 To this end, we first formulate the Maxwell equations on the Schwarzschild background by using the Regge-Wheeler-Zerilli approach~\cite{Regge:1957td, Zerilli:1970se} and then, based on the vanishing energy flux principle, derive \textit{two} sets of explicit boundary conditions at the mirror's location and accordingly obtain \textit{two} branches of quasinormal spectrum.
-For the pure cavity case, QNMs turn into normal modes and which are solved analytically.
-For the case of BHs in a cavity, the Maxwell QNMs are solved numerically by using two different approaches and we present the results by varying the mirror radius $r_m$, the angular momentum quantum number $\ell$ and the overtone number $N$.
-In particular, we disclose that the Maxwell spectrum may \textit{bifurcate} on the Schwarzschild BHs in a mirror-like cavity under the vanishing energy flux boundary conditions.
+For the pure cavity case, two sets of QNMs turn into two (different) sets of normal modes and which are solved analytically.
+For the case of BHs in a cavity, the Maxwell QNMs are explored thoroughly by using two different numeric approaches and we present the results by varying the mirror radius $r_m$, the angular momentum quantum number $\ell$ and the overtone number $N$.
+In particular, we disclose that two distinct sets of modes may \textit{bifurcate}.
+As a supplement to the numeric calculations, we further compute the Maxwell QNMs \textit{analytically} in the low frequency limit and when the mirror is placed far away from BHs by using an asymptotic matching method.

 This paper is organized as follows.
-In Section~\ref{seceq} we present the Maxwell equations on the Schwarzschild background in the Regge-Wheeler-Zerilli formalism, and derive the corresponding boundary conditions for a BH-mirror system, following the vanishing energy flux principle.
-In Section~\ref{secnum} we first introduce a pseudospectral method and a matrix method, and then apply them to explore the Maxwell quasinormal spectrum numerically and, in particular, demonstrate that the vanishing energy flux principle leads to \textit{two} sets of modes and for both modes they may \textit{bifurcate} when varying the mirror radius.
-Final remarks and conclusions are devoted in Section~\ref{discussion}, and we leave an analytic calculation on the normal modes of the Maxwell fields in a pure cavity in the Appendix.
+In Section~\ref{seceq} we present the Maxwell equations on the Schwarzschild BHs in the Regge-Wheeler-Zerilli formalism, and derive the corresponding boundary conditions explicitly for a BH-mirror system, following the vanishing energy flux principle.
+In Section~\ref{secnum} we introduce a pseudospectral method and a matrix method, and then apply them in Section~\ref{secres} to explore the Maxwell quasinormal spectrum numerically in detail.
+Final remarks and conclusions are devoted in Section~\ref{discussion}.
+Some analytic calculations, including normal modes calculations in the Regge-Wheeler-Zerilli formalism and QNMs calculations in the Teukolsky formalism with low frequency approximations, are left in the Appendixes.